 Acknowledging the importance of the Modern Slavery Act 2015 in the context of our supply chain, we will enhance our due diligence as relevant to modern slavery and human trafficking, taking a proportionate approach commensurate to the prevailing risks.
 We acknowledge the elevated risk of modern slavery in certain countries of the world, including India, and will develop our due diligence and evaluation processes to address those elevated risks appropriately.

 Our management takes and will continue to take a zero-tolerance approach to modern slavery and human trafficking and will react accordingly to any identified transgression whether by our staff or by our suppliers.

 We accept that effective action to prevent modern slavery and human trafficking in our business and supply chain requires constant monitoring and an effective response should issues be identified.

 The development of our policies and staff training

 As a part of our plan to formalise expected working attitudes and the adherence to high ethical standards, we are developing both a Supplier Code of Conduct and a Corporate Social Responsibility policy each of which will include provisions relevant to modern slavery and human trafficking.

 The development of the above policies will form part of our staff training programme which will reinforce our expected standards of conduct.

 A progressive approach to compliance

-We recognise that the risks from modern slavery and human trafficking change.
+We recognise that the risks from modern slavery and human trafficking change and are constantly evolving.
 We also recognise that efficient methods to identify and address modern slavery and human trafficking will be developed and enhanced.
-We will monitor and evaluate such developments and our approach to preventing modern slavery will be reviewed annually so we can adapt and
+We will continue to monitor and evaluate such developments and our approach to preventing modern slavery will be reviewed annually so we can adapt and improve our approach.